Updated: Sep 10

 Why above all things does this stand out to me?
 It's because the hero's journey is a well-known and highly-regarded guide to storytelling and yet, so many independent filmmakers seem to want to leave it behind.
 Over the years, the hero's journey seems to have gained a certain stigma as being a cookie-cutter formula that doesn't make for great films but instead makes for great mass appeal.
 This is hard for me to swallow.

 In my view, the hero's journey is to great films what the skeleton is to humans.
 It is not the thing that makes us who we are, but it is the structure upon which every move we make is based.
-Our individuality can be found in how we chose to use that structure and in how we layer upon it with muscle, skin, clothing, and other adornments to make it uniquely ours.
+Our individuality can be found in how we choose to use that structure and in how we layer upon it with muscle, skin, clothing, and other adornments to make it uniquely ours.
 This is no different in film.

 Hair Love tells the classic tale of a hero who leaves the ordinary world to go on adventure that transforms him into something new.
 Let's break it down (SPOILER ALERT!):